Brian Melrose: Coaching career

 Melrose was appointed co-coach of the previously struggling West Harbour club in 2001 and improved immediately, with the team reaching the playoffs in 2001 and 2002.
 He was named the NSW Premier Rugby 'Coach of the Year' in 2002.
 Manly RUFC recruited Melrose as Head Coach for the 2003 season and again improved his team's position (from 10th in 2002) to reach the play-offs in 2003 and 2004.

 He undertook a coaching study tour of the UK before joining the New South Wales Waratahs as attack and kicking coach for the 2005 season.
 It was the Waratahs' most successful Super Rugby season, making the grand final for the first time and following that up with another finals appearance in 2006.

 Melrose was appointed Head Coach of the Western Sydney Rams for the inaugural Australian Rugby Championship in 2007.
-With the youngest team in Australia, the Rams were tipped to finish in the bottom two on the ladder but instead claimed the minor premiership with a thrilling brand of rugby under Melrose.
+Despite predictions that the team would finish near the bottom of the standings, the Rams won the minor premiership under his direction.

 He was Head Coach of the Australia under 20s team which finished fifth place at the 2008 IRB Junior World Championships, and Head Coach of Eastwood in 2009.

 Melrose left for Ireland in 2010 to take up a contract as assistant coach with Connacht in the Pro12 competition.
 He was recruited to London Irish in 2011.
 Returning to Australia in 2013, he worked on his building business and worked with NRL club St George-Illawarra as a skills coach.

 The Greater Sydney Rams appointed Melrose as Head Coach for the 2014 season, renewing their association with the coach that took the Western Sydney Rams to the Minor Premiership in 2007.